andreasjongenburger/power-bi-sidekick/README.md

 ### Three components
 1. Report pages --> scan through all elements relevant for evaluation from a page perspective.
-2. Mini tools --> Ten mini tools addressing different aspects of the report (DAX dependencies, calculation groups, bookmarks, search expressions ...)
+2. Mini tools --> ten mini tools addressing different aspects of the report ( DAX dependencies, calculation groups, bookmarks, search expressions ... )
 3. Documentation --> overviews of the objects that are being used in the report ( tables, columns, measures, bookmarks ...)

 Hopefully useful for many alike Power BI developers, just check it out!